Metropolitan United Church

-Metropolitan United Church is a historic Neo-Gothic style church in downtown Toronto, Ontario, Canada.
-It is one of the largest and most prominent churches of the United Church of Canada.
-It is located at 56 Queen Street East, between Bond and Church streets, in Toronto's Garden District.
+Metropolitan United Church is a historic Gothic Revival church in downtown Toronto, Ontario, Canada.
+One of the largest and most prominent churches of the United Church of Canada, it is located at 56 Queen Street East, between Bond and Church streets, in the city's Garden District.

+The congregation was established in 1818, and the present church, designed by architect Henry Langley, was completed in 1872 as Metropolitan Wesleyan Methodist Church.
+It acquired its present name following the formation of the United Church of Canada in 1925, hosting the denomination's first General Council that year.
+Largely destroyed by fire in 1928, the church was rebuilt in 1929, incorporating portions of the original structure, including its tower and principal façade.
+The property was designated under Part IV of the Ontario Heritage Act in 2007.